StormGeo/advisor-sdk/go-advisor-core/README.md

   advisorCore := sdk.NewAdvisorCore(config)
 ```

-The recommended Go version to use this library is the one specified in the go.mod file or a later version.
+The recommended Go version to use this library is the 1.23.3 or a later version.
 Using earlier Go versions may result in unexpected behavior or incompatibilities.

 ### Examples